Ruck March Marathon Training Program After Action Review

 - I usually walked at around a 16-17 min/mile pace.
 If I ran at all, it dropped my pace to below 15 mins/mile.

 - I ran occasionally to speed up my average pace.
 The rules are as follows: only run downhill, never run uphill.
 Run on flat terrain only if you must.
 I see people ruck running up a hill and it’s just silly.
 It adds insult to injury.
-Their logic is to make up for the lost speed but it just fatigues you more.
+Their logic is to make up for the lost speed, but it just fatigues you more.
 Running downhill is much easier on your body and more than makes up for the reduced pace up hills.

 - I was not concerned with my speed on the heavy rucks at all.
 I just wanted to walk with a heavy pack on for about an hour.
 But on the weekend long rucks, I did care and tracked my pace with GPS.

 After Action Review: I think the ruck plan was perfect.
 I wouldn’t have changed a thing if i did it again.
 It isn’t really complicated.
 A few heavy short rucks during the week and a long one on the weekend with increasing distance until approaching or equaling event conditions.
-This is how I trained for my running marathon, so I just applied in.
+This is how I trained for my running marathon, so I just applied the same framework.
 The taper was very effective.
 I felt great by the time of the event.
 I did a short 6-miler the weekend before then no rucking the week of the race.
 Overall, I estimate I walked over 400 miles over the train-up.

 - I have been using the GoRuck Rucker for a few years and used it in the race.